-Economic including socio-economic disadvantage Affected populations Positive The proposals may help people into positive destinations (including workplaces).
-Shift workers increased active travel options for travelling there/home Shift workers We have listened to feedback and recognise the need to support the local economy during this specific context of coming out of the pandemic and the infrastructure not being suited to longer-term upo horo and so it is managed to remove as a sure of the sure use here, and so it is proposed to remove measures on shopping streets.
-ETRO allows us to mark out loading arrangements where it is not possible through TTRO, leading to the potential for more beneficial outcomes for a greater majority Business community 4. ongoing monitoring All Negative May negatively impact the viability of businesses who currently carry out loading on bus lanes.
-Business community Businesses and customers (including to services such as dental practices and nurseries) reported issues with the loss of parking in reducing the ability of customers to readily access their premises.
-Business community Measures are not on each street in the city, and so there will not be universal benefits All 4.
+Econo omic including socio-economic disadvantage Affected populations Positi ve 1.
+The proposals may help people into positive destinations (including workplaces).
+Shift workers increased active travel options for travelling there/home Shift workers 2.
+We have listened to feedback and recognise the need to support the local economy during this specific context of coming out of the pandemic and the infrastructure not being suited to longer-term Business community use here, and so it is proposed to remove measures on shopping streets.
+3. ETRO allows us to mark out loading arrangements where it is not possible through TTRO, leading to the potential for more beneficial outcomes for a greater majority Business community 4. ongoing monitoring All Negat ivo May negatively impact the viability of businesses who currently carry out loading on bus lanes.
+Business community 2.
+Businesses and customers (including to services such as dental practices and nurseries) reported issues with the loss of parking in reducing the ability of customers to readily access their premises.
+Business community 3.
+Measures are not on each street in the city, and so there will not be universal benefits All 4.
 There has not been a great deal of scheme-specific correspondence received from businesses, and so the responses to the consultation are being considered as the main way we can assess the impact of the proposals on businesses.
-This may or may not accurately present the impacts experienced by business community members Business community Compared Mitigation Suggested Mitigation In response to 1, 2 - ETROs enable location-specific requirements to be catered to more readily than when utilising TTROs.
-The Council seeks to be in dialogue to arrive at the best outcomes which bring a favourable balance between positive contributions and risks/potentially negative outcomes.
-In response to 3 - in preparation of the recommendations, each scheme has been scored, where impact on business is one of the key scoring points.
-It is imperative that retained measures do not adversely disadvantage businesses as they recover from the pandemic, and the Council seeks dialogue with members of the business community where possible.
-In response to 4 - it is expected that a level of stakeholder engagement would take place subject to Committee decisions around retention of measures under ETRO
+This may or may not accurately present the impacts experienced by business community members Business community In res catere to be ested Mitigation ponse to 1, 2 - ETROs enable location-specific requirements to be ed to more readily than when utilising TTROs.
+The Council seeks in dialogue to arrive at the best outcomes which bring a favourable ce between positive contributions and risks/potentially negative mes. has be points disady ponse to 3 - in preparation of the recommendations, each scheme een scored, where impact on business is one of the key scoring .
+It is imperative that retained measures do not adversely vantage businesses as they recover from the pandemic, and the cil seeks dialogue with members of the business community where ole. would ponse to 4 - it is expected that a level of stakeholder engagement take place subject to Committee decisions around retention of ures under ETRO